eligundry/eligundry.com/11ty/src/blog/adhd.md

 I brought some of this information to my mom.
 She was surprised that I knew none of this but she dropped this on me:

-> "You've made ADHD work to your advantage.
-That's what intelligent people with ADHD do."
+> You've made ADHD work to your advantage.
+That's what intelligent people with ADHD do.

 Moms, they always make you know how to feel good, huh?
 And she's right, if I look at my ADHD as a super power, it takes on a whole new light.
 I literally experience the world differently than others.
 Some of it is bad, but a lot of it is